 In this video, you'll meet Rachel Mamiya Hernandez (University of Hawai‘i at Mānoa) who has applied principles of project-based learning (PBL) in a Portuguese language class.
 Key characteristics of her exciting project promoting child literacy in Brazil include real-world impact, student voice and choice, flexibility, and design thinking.

-PBLL Prototypes are standards-based instructional blueprints for instructors with clear instructions to guide the implementation of a project.
-Prototypes contain rich descriptions of the core elements of the projects, including a) a project summary, b) expected outcomes, c) task descriptions, sequences, and timelines; d) necessary scaffolding for content and technology; e) detailed assessment information and rubrics; f) materials needed for implementation (e.g., student handouts, audiovisual or print materials).
-ISI leaders will select the strongest project designs created by ISI participants in consultation with NFLRC staff.
-These project designs will be carefully edited and published as prototypes.
-Published prototypes will contain professionally designed materials and media and rigorous assessment.
+The PBLL Repository is a collection of standards-based instructional blueprints for instructors with instructions to guide the implementation of a project.
+Sample projects in this collection contain descriptions of the core elements of the projects, including a) a project summary, b) expected outcomes, c) task descriptions, sequences, and timelines; d) necessary scaffolding for content and technology; e) detailed assessment information and rubrics; f) materials needed for implementation (e.g., student handouts, audiovisual or print materials).